deqiankong/SPI/README.md

 To run both training and prediction of SPI, you need to prepare the data for experiments.

-1. Download datasets from the official links or [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/yxucb_connect_ust_hk/EuM6RFbNnyZOiLRyp_SIEtsBRAWq85TI2WaZywJWPGTYHw?e=rxbicW).
+1. Download datasets from the official links.

 2. Put the downloaded datasets under `data` folder, named as `wizard_of_wikipedia` and `holle`, respectively.